 Undergraduate Day students who have entered the University as Undeclared are strongly encouraged to declare their major no later than the first semester of sophomore year.
 Before making this selection, students are encouraged to take advantage of programs and resources available through the Advising Support Center and the Career Development Center designed to help you in your exploration.
 Thoroughly research majors that are of interest to you prior to making a decision.

 The Major Request Form is the form used to declare a major.
 Complete the form, outlining your reasons for selecting the major.
 Meet with your first-year advisor to discuss your decision & obtain his/her recommendation.
 Meet with the Chair of your prospective department to discuss requirements of the major and obtain his/her recommendation.
 The Chair will also assign a new advisor in the major you are declaring.
-After obtaining these signatures, you must obtain the Dean’s Office signature.
-Students declaring a major in the HSB may meet with either Father Bidinger or Brother Peltz in the Advising Center (MV 289).
-Students declaring a major in CAS may drop off their form in the College of Arts & Sciences Advising Support Center (BL 122).
+Students declaring a major in the HSB should drop off their completed form at The William F. Leahy Advising Center (MV 150).
+Students declaring a major in CAS or SHSE may drop off their form off in the department of their new major.

 Yes, students may request permission to pursue a second major.
 Students are encouraged to discuss the decision to declare a second major with their faculty advisor in the primary major prior to declaring.
 The final transcript will record the completion of the second major.
 The degree granted will be the degree in the primary major.

 The Declaration of a Second Major form is the form needed.
 To declare a second major, students must meet with the Chair of the secondary major department to discuss requirements of the major and obtain his/her signature.
 Dean’s Office approval is also required.
-Students declaring a second major in the HSB may meet with the HSB Advising Center Staff (MV 289) or Associate Dean Patrick O’Brien (MV 163).
-Students declaring a second major in CAS may drop off their form in the College of Arts & Sciences Advising Support Center (BL 122).
+Students declaring a second major in the HSB may meet with the HSB Advising Center Staff (MV 150).
+Students declaring a second major in CAS/SHSE may drop off their form with the department of their second major.